Ernest Oppenheimer: Career

-Ernest Oppenheimer was born in Landkreis Aichach-Friedberg, Grand Duchy of Hesse, German Empire, the son of Edward Oppenheimer, a cigar merchant, and his wife, Nanette (née Hirschhorn) Oppenheimer.
+Ernest Oppenheimer was born in Friedberg, German Empire, to a German-Jewish family.
+He was the son of Edward Oppenheimer, a cigar merchant, and his wife, Nanette (née Hirschhorn) Oppenheimer.
 He began his working life at 17, when he entered Dunkelsbuhler & Company, a diamond brokerage in London.
 His efforts impressed his employer and in 1902, at the age of 22, he was sent to South Africa to represent the company as a buyer in Kimberley, of which he went on to become the mayor from 1912 to 1915.
 In this role, he helped raise the manpower for the Kimberley Regiment for service during World War I.

 He became great friends with William Lincoln Honnold, an American engineer and chairman of Transvaal Coal Trust, Brakpan Mines, Springs Mines and The New Era Company.
 In 1917, they launched the Anglo American Corporation with financial assistance from J. P. Morgan.
 He was knighted in 1921.
 The initial capital was £1 million.
-Half of the capital was subscribed in the United States and half in England and South Africa.
+Half of the capital was subscribed in the United States and half in the United Kingdom and South Africa.
 He would remain as a permanent director and its chairman until 1953.
-In 1919, two years after its launch, Anglo American purchased diamond mines in South West Africa which would pose a challenge to the De Beers diamond business monopoly.
+In 1919, two years after its launch, Anglo American purchased diamond mines in South West Africa, which would pose a challenge to the De Beers diamond business monopoly.

-Oppenheimer took part in the 1924 South African general election and was elected to the House of Assembly as the Member for Kimberley.
+In the 1924 South African general election Oppenheimer stood for, and was elected to, the House of Assembly as the Member for Kimberley.
 He held the seat until 1938.
-In 1927, he managed to wrest control of the late Cecil Rhodes' De Beers empire and built and consolidated the company's global monopoly over the world's diamond industry until his retirement.
+In 1927, Oppenheimer managed to gain control of the late Cecil Rhodes' De Beers empire, building and consolidating the company's global monopoly over the world's diamond industry until his retirement.
 He gained the chairmanship of De Beers in 1929.
-Over the course of his chairmanship, Oppenheimer was involved in a number of controversies, including price fixing, antitrust behaviour, and an allegation of not releasing industrial diamonds for the U.S. war effort during World War II.
+Over the course of his chairmanship, Oppenheimer was involved in a number of controversies, including price fixing, antitrust behaviour, and an allegation of not releasing industrial diamonds for the U.S. war effort during the Second World War.

 In 1952, he was appointed as a Knight of the Most Venerable Order of the Hospital of St John of Jerusalem.

 Personal life

-Ernest Oppenheimer married Mary Lina Pollak in 1906 and had two sons.
-She died in 1934.
+Ernest Oppenheimer married Mary Lina Pollak in 1906 in a Jewish ceremony in London, with a marriage certificate issued by West London Synagogue, a prominent Reform synagogue.
+The couple had two sons.

+In 1921, he was knighted for his role in the war.
+He therefore had the honorific title Sir.

-In 1935, he married Caroline Magdalen Oppenheimer (née Harvey), widow of Sir Michael, 2nd Baronet Oppenheimer of Stoke Poges.
+However, Lady Oppenheimer died in 1934.
+The following year, he married Caroline Magdalen Oppenheimer (née Harvey), widow of Sir Michael, 2nd Baronet Oppenheimer of Stoke Poges.